Loke-60000/Amadeus-Training/README.md

 # Amadeus Training

-requires a 16GB vram gpu
-google colab pro was used to test these
+requires a minimum of 16GB vram gpu. google colab pro was used to test these.